MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-azure.md

 * 4024 - Required for remote debugging from Visual Studio 2019 (see [Remote Debugger Port Assignments](../debugger/remote-debugger-port-assignments.md) for more information).
 ::: moniker-end

-* UDP 3702 - (Optional) Discovery port enables you to the **Find** button when attaching to the remote debugger in Visual Studio.
+* UDP 3702 - (Optional) The Discovery port enables you to the **Find** button when attaching to the remote debugger in Visual Studio.
+This must be an outbound port (outbound rule).

-In addition, these ports should already be opened by the ASP.NET installation:
+In addition, these ports should already be opened by the ASP.NET Core installation:
 - 8172 - (Optional) Required for Web Deploy to deploy the app from Visual Studio